SE21UCSE111/PMP/README.md

+If you make changes to the model.py file, then delete the 1st and 3rd files in the migrations folder (found in the myapp folder) and run python manage.py makemigrations again!

 If you want to delete the data from database then delete the db.sqlite3 file from the root directory(cd myproject2).
-You now have fresh database.
+You now have fresh/empty database now.

-PASSWORD NEEDS TO BE 8 CHARACTERS
+PASSWORD NEEDS TO BE 8 CHARACTERS LONG!

-Before running npm start for both the react interfaces, paste the build files in their respective folders in the static folder which can be found in the root directory.
+Before running npm start, paste the build folder (from the frontend folder) into the static folder found in myproject2 folder.